CDOTISW/cdotisw.github.io/README.md

 ### 1. Interactive Imagery Sliders

 Instead of relying on GIFs to compare before/after imagery, we can embed a small bit of HTML that allows readers to investigate at their own pace.
-This requires the image files to be stored somewhere, and a small HTML script that calls the images and displays them interactively.
+This uses a small HTML script that displays these two images interactively.
-(these images are stored in imgur, which we might not want to always do.
-Maybe our website has a way to upload assets that can be called by embedded HTML?)
+(*These images are stored in imgur, which we might want a better solution for.
+They have to be stored somewhere, but aybe our website has a way to upload assets that can be called by embedded HTML?*)

   <style>
     body {